madr/placeany/README.md

 ### Run as Container

 The most easy and portable way to use this is to use Docker or Podman.
 In this build, waitress is used for production readyness.
-Port 5099 is instead used.

     podman build .
     podman run -it -p 8080:8080 -v ./images:/app/images <container id>